seeavishk/Attendance-using-face-detection/README.md

 1. Clone the repository to your local machine
 2. Install the required dependencies by running `npm install`
 3. Set up Firebase real-time storage and update the configuration in the project files
+4. Create a service account key JSON file in Firebase and add the URL in the project from the key obtained from Firebase storage
-4. Run the application using `npm start`
+5. Run the application using `npm start`

 ## Usage